-Help Manage Stress, Anxiety, and Depression
+Potential To Help Manage Stress, Anxiety, and Depression:

-Rose Geranium Side Effects!
+Rose Geranium Side Effects:

-Essential oils should not be used as a replacement to current treatments for any condition that you may have, unless you have spoken to a medical professional.
+Essential oils should not be used as a replacement to current treatments for any condition that you may have, unless you have spoken to a licensed medical professional.

 If any allergic reaction were to occur during use, discontinue immediately, and consult an expert.
-It's also advised not to apply any of discussed essential oils to orifices such as your ears, nose, eyes or any other sensitive area of the body.
+It’s also advised not to apply any discussed essential oils to orifices such as your ears, nose, eyes or any other sensitive area of the body.

-Whether your choose a well known essential oil like Rose Geranium, or decide to go with another option like ylang ylang or Patchouli, you are bound to stumble on one that at least intrigues you from an aromatic standpoint.
+Whether you choose a well known essential oil like Rose Geranium, or decide to go with another option like ylang ylang or Patchouli, you are bound to stumble on one that at least intrigues you from an aromatic standpoint.

 Feel free to share your experience with essential oils and/or aromatherapy on our blog!